Raviv-Herrera/Monte-Carlo-Football-Matches-Simulator-English-Premier-League/README.md

 The data I used was of the last 5 years in the EPL, meaning seasons 2018-2019 up  to 2022-2023.
 I composed and manipulated the data from 2 different resources.

-The results are remarkable and reflect the real world in the victory odds, when we dive deep and look at the simulated number of goals per game we see sometimes not so realistic results, hence we have here a Simpson's paradix.
+The results are good and reflect the real world in victory ratio, but when we dive deep and look at the simulated number of goals per game we see sometimes not so realistic results, hence we have here a Simpson's paradix.